mayetapia/Scientific-Production-UG/README.md

 ```
 [![play](https://user-images.githubusercontent.com/43136359/47848297-3959fb80-ddce-11e8-8124-4f86d53d4d2a.png)](https://bit.ly/2DFzUi2)

  ### CQ7.
-How many citations a researcher’s publication has received?
+How many citations have researchers’ publications received?
 ```
 Not was possible to represent the follow-ing information: paper citation count

 ```
 ### CQ8.
-For how long a researcher has published?
+How long has the researcher been publishing?
 ```
 prefix time: <http://www.w3.org/2006/time#>
 prefix tvc: <http://www.essepuntato.it/2012/04/tvc/>